-To minimize the possibility of leakage and spills from liquid storage tanks, a weekly inspection program should be implemented, and secondary containment should be installed.
+To minimize the possibility of leakage and spills from liquid storage tanks, a weekly inspection program, during a facility environmental walkaround, should be implemented, and secondary containment should be installed.
 Whenever drips/leaks are found, maintenance and/or repairs should occur immediately.
 Until the repair can be completed, the leak should be contained if it is located outside of the secondary containment.